 - Can I bring friends?

 Make sure your answers sound personable, as if you were having a conversation with a client.
-Zumba Fitness Hamilton does a great job of this by informing students to “bring a great attitude, a bottle of water, and a towel,” to their classes.
+Zumba Fitness Hamilton does a great job of this by informing students to “bring a great attitude, a bottle of water, and a towel,” to their fitness classes.

 Stay tuned for more tips in our “Make Your Website” series!